-The WAFF 48 First Alert Weather Team is committed to keep you and your family safe when severe weather impacts the Tennessee Valley.
-That's why we developed our First Alert weather system, including the First Alert Weather Day, to give you advanced warning ahead of the threat.
+(WAFF) - The WAFF 48 First Alert Weather Team is committed to keeping you and your family safe when severe weather impacts the Tennessee Valley.
+That’s why we developed our First Alert weather system, including the First Alert Weather Day, to give you an advanced warning ahead of the threat.

 Q: What is a First Alert Weather Day?

 A. It’s a day when you can expect to have a significant impact from the weather.
 It can range from strong to severe storms and tornadoes to extreme cold.
 Our mission is to give you as much advanced notice on weather that could have a big impact on you and your family.
 The process begins when we give the “First Alert” on the 7 Day forecast.
 We do this when we see these possible forecast conditions coming together.
 If confidence is high early in the forecast process we will go straight to a First Alert Weather Day.
 There are some cases when we hold off on issuing the alert day due to uncertainty.
 We take this forecast very seriously and do it to alert you - not alarm you.

 Q: What is the difference between giving you First Alert on the 7-Day forecast and issuing a First Alert Weather Day?

 A: Our team of meteorologists is always trying to keep you ahead of the weather.
 When we see potential weather that could have a significant impact on you and your family we paint the bar red on the 7-Day and give you a “First Alert”.
 It’s a heads-up.
 It’s our way of saying this day could have a big impact on your health, your safety, and your plans.
 When we have a First Alert out we urge you to keep checking back often for updates on a developing weather situation.
 We issue the actual First Alert Weather Day when our confidence in this weather event increases.